 Our operations are structured around the elements of: People, Customers, Sales and Profits.
-Our business includes over 35% digital orders through the Potbelly App or website and thirdparty delivery services providers, along with our in-shop and drive-thru experiences.
+Our business includes over 39% digital orders through the Potbelly App or website and third-party delivery services providers, along with our in-shop and drive-thru experiences.
 The highest sales volume daypart is lunch, but other parts of the day are also important to our business.
-Additionally, we have well balanced sales volume over the seven days of the week.
+Additionally, we have well balanced sales volume throughout the week.
 Our labor scheduling systems help ensure the appropriate staffing when needed.
 For in-shop orders, our employees greet our customers, take their order and dress the sandwiches to order.
-We have also invested and are expanding new technology with the Potbelly Digital Kitchen ("PDK") that helps streamline digital orders and support high volume shops with in-line order taking tablets to improve throughput and customer satisfaction.
+We are implementing and expanding upon new technology with the Potbelly Digital Kitchen ("PDK") that helps streamline digital orders and support high volume shops with in-line order taking tablets to improve throughput and customer satisfaction.
+Beginning in 2023, PDK was and will be integrated in the initial construction and design of all new shop openings.

 Each shop has a budget and targets that align to the shop bonus programs.
 Our scorecard system aligns key targets such as sales and profits, staffing, training, turnover and customer experiences to encourage high performance.
-Our performance metrics are aligned to the quarterly bonus program that rewards top performers and encourages over-delivery against targets.
-In addition, our District Managers use electronic evaluation systems on our operations.
-We also leverage third-party companies to provide customer service feedback and conduct food safety assessments to assess and improve the Potbelly experience.
+Our performance metrics are aligned to the quarterly shop bonus program that rewards top performers and encourages over-delivery against targets.
+In addition to our internal efforts, we also leverage third-party companies to provide customer service feedback and conduct food safety assessments to analyze and improve the Potbelly experience.